A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 E8 Futures uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while Funded Futures Network uses .

-E8 Futures offers up to 80% profit split(On Demand payouts, $100 min), while Funded Futures Network offers up to 90%(Daily payouts, $500 min).
-The 10 percentage point difference in profit split can add up significantly over time โ on a $10,000 profit, that's $1,000 more in your pocket.
+E8 Futures offers up to 80% profit split(On Demand payouts, $125 min), while Funded Futures Network offers up to 90%(Daily payouts, $500 min).
+The 10 percentage point difference in profit split can add up significantly over time — on a $10,000 profit, that's $1,000 more in your pocket.

 When comparing withdrawal frequency, the gap between payouts matters.
-E8 Futures requires 5 profitable trading days between each withdrawal โ at 20 trading days per month, that works out to roughly 4 payouts per month.
-Funded Futures Network has no minimum profitable days requirement between withdrawals.
+E8 Futures requires 5 profitable trading days between each withdrawal, while Funded Futures Network requires 5 profitable trading days.
+At 20 trading days per month, that means E8 Futures can request roughly 4 payouts per month versus Funded Futures Network's 4.

-E8 Futures is a stronger fit for day traders and budget traders (news trading allowed).
-Funded Futures Network is a stronger fit for swing traders (overnight holding allowed).
+Both firms work well for day traders.
+E8 Futures is a stronger fit for budget traders (starting at $260).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate